Synchronizing with Google Tasks

 You can add new tasks list, delete existing tasks lists, rename task lists and reorder your task lists by choosing “Manage lists” from the menu of the tasks view:

-There you can also assign different colors to your task lists by tapping the white circle.
+You can also assign different colors to your task lists by tapping the white circle.
 Please be aware that the Google Calendar/Google Tasks website can only display a single task list at a time whereas CalenGoo shows the tasks of all lists.
 To choose which task list should be displayed in Google Calendar/Google Tasks, you have to click the button in the lower right corner and then choose one of your lists:

 Collapsing/Expanding lists